-The Merrimack Conservation Partnership (MCP) announced the 2018 recipients of its second round of Environmental Science, Education and Outreach grants in the Merrimack Valley Watershed region of New Hampshire and Massachusetts.
-In this round of grants, the MCP awarded grants totaling $15,000 to four projects that will help fund environmental science, education, and outreach activities related directly to the Merrimack River or its watershed.
-Funds can be used for activities such as youth or public environmental educational activities, development of outreach and educational materials, river cleanups, water quality testing and monitoring activities, and other science, education, and outreach efforts.
+The Merrimack Conservation Partnership (MCP) announced the 2019 recipients of its third round of Environmental Science, Education and Outreach grants in the Merrimack Valley Watershed region of New Hampshire and Massachusetts.
+In this round of grants, the MCP awarded grants totaling $15,000 to five projects that will help fund environmental science, education, and outreach activities related directly to the Merrimack River or its watershed.
+Funds can be used for activities such as youth or public environmental educational activities, development of outreach and educational materials, river clean ups, water quality testing and monitoring activities, and other science, education, and outreach efforts.

 In 2010, the Merrimack was identified by the US Forest Service as the most threatened watershed in the nation in terms of projected loss of private forest land over the next 20 years.
 The two-state region of the Merrimack Watershed spans a total of 2.1 million acres and 3,275 square miles of which 54% is in NH and 46% in Massachusetts.
 The Merrimack River starts in Franklin, NH and flows through eight of NH’s largest cities, then continues into Massachusetts to its mouth at Newburyport.

 Launched in 2012, the Merrimack Conservation Partnership is a collaborative effort of private organizations and public agencies working on land conservation in the Merrimack Valley Watershed.
 The partners share a vision of conserving (on a strictly willing-seller/donor basis) the region’s most ecologically significant forests and the key connections between them for wildlife passage and human recreation.